 25 Different Types of Houses From Around the World

-Join us on a tour of types of homes from around the world as we explore some types of houses that can be found in the countries where Compassion works.
+Join us to learn more about homes around the world as we explore some types of houses that can be found in the countries where Compassion works.

 Round houses in Burkina Faso

 A land of deserts in the north, and green landscapes in the south, Burkina Faso is a landlocked country in West Africa.
-Many people in Burkina Faso live in the countryside rather than in cities.
-There are many different types of huts but traditional homes are made of mud.
 In rural Burkina Faso, nomadic cattle keepers often live in huts made from woven reeds.

 “Honai” homes in Indonesia

 Indonesia has more than 18,000 islands, of which only 6,000 have people living on them.
 There are many types of wildlife including the world’s smallest fish.
-Among the lush landscapes, traditional types of houses are often built on stilts to prevent them from getting wet as many people live near the water’s edge.
+Among the lush landscapes, traditional types of houses are often built on stilts as many people live near the water’s edge.

 In Papua, Indonesia, some families still live in the traditional homes called “honai” made from wooden slats and thatched roofs.
 Traditionally, fires are built in the centre of the round homes.